✨ Health insurance, now in PayFit - learn more

 If you’re a business owner, you will need to decide whether you want to allow unused holiday days to be carried over.

-Many employers worry about the costs associated with allowing carry over and the impact that it will have on the business.
+Many employers worry about the costs associated with allowing carry over, especially with the 2025 increases to the National Living Wage and Employer National Insurance, and the impact that it will have on the business.

-It's important to remember that statutory holiday entitlement is there for a reason and employees should be encouraged to take time off.
+However, it’s important to remember that statutory holiday entitlement is there for a reason, and employees should be encouraged to take time off.

-With an estimated 40% of UK employees using their full holiday entitlement, it may be a nice option to offer your employees; however, the choice is obviously up to you.
+With an estimated 40% of UK employees using their full holiday entitlement, it may be a nice option to offer your employees.
+But, of course, the choice is up to you.

-If manually calculating annual leave and responding to holiday leave and pay queries is getting tiresome then you might want to consider automated this process.
+If manually calculating annual leave and responding to holiday and pay queries is getting tiresome then you might want to consider automating this process with payroll and HR software.

-PayFit’s payroll software can do the heavy lifting, but we’re so much more than just a simple payroll solution.
-Not only does PayFit automatically calculate holiday entitlement for all regular workers, we also act as a holiday management solution for UK businesses.
+Payroll software can do the heavy lifting, but we’re so much more than just a simple payroll solution.
+Not only does it automatically calculate holiday entitlement for all regular workers, but also acts as a holiday management solution for UK businesses.
 Employees can request leave through their employee portals, which managers then approve and keep tabs on upcoming holiday dates using our holiday and remote working calendar.
 Plus, when leave is taken, payslips update in real-time.